Today, we wonder who feasts upon whom. The

 The bubonic plague, for example, entered Europe on

-a trading ship in 1347.
+a trading ship.
 At the same time trade also

 created new macroparasites -- pirates and

 defensive navies and police -- into warriors who

 try to serve the common good.
 Those warriors in